 I mentioned humanism briefly at the end of last week's commentary ["Evaluating Tiger's Evaluators"] as being the source of the world view and the moral and ethical values exhibited by Tiger Woods and virtually every person operating in the limelight of the public eye these days.

 We may hear the term "humanism" mentioned from time to time.
 We might read of it in a news article.
 But what does the term mean and where does it come from?
 It actually has a very long history.
 The practice of humanism has been going on since Adam and Eve.
-However, the term itself, according to articles that were procured by Googling on the Internet, apparently it arose in the fourteenth century, but it was strongly stamped in the human vocabulary in Italy during the historical period called the Renaissance by philosophers and historians.
+However, the term itself, according to articles that were procured by Googling on the Internet, apparently arose in the fourteenth century, but it was strongly stamped in the human vocabulary in Italy during the historical period called the Renaissance by philosophers and historians.

-The Renaissance is held to be the rebirth of human dignity, personal worth, scholarship, art and invention following what the historians call the Middle Ages or the Dark Ages, when all of the qualities that I just named were believed to be suppressed by governments and religions.
+The Renaissance is held to be the rebirth of human dignity, personal worth, scholarship, art, and invention following what the historians call the Middle Ages or the Dark Ages, when all of the qualities that I just named were believed to be suppressed by governments and religions.
 In this period of time—that is, the Renaissance—men felt free to express their intellectual skills in those areas that I just named to a greater extent than before.
-Thus, they were using their minds to explore, refine and expand their knowledge, and lead others to do the same as they were doing.
+Thus, they were using their minds to explore, refine, and expand their knowledge, and lead others to do the same as they were doing.

 What was literally taking place was an explosion of human reason, with little or nothing to guide or restrain it.
 This was the period of time of Leonardo DaVinci, Michelangelo, and Christopher Columbus.
-At its beginning, so did Copernicus and Galileo, and from many men of similar fame but different professions rose a pattern of thought which they passed on then to others who influenced social life.
+At its beginning, so did Copernicus and Galileo, and from many men of similar fame but from different professions rose a pattern of thought which they passed on then to others who influenced social life.
 It was the foundation of a lifestyle based entirely on human reason.

 Listen to these definitions of humanism from wordnetweb.princeton.edu: